OnSSET/onsset/OnSSET_Manual/installation.rst

 Requirements
 **********************

-**ArcGIS**
+**QGIS**

 OnSSET is a spatial electrification tool and as such highly relies on the usage of Geographic Information Systems (GIS).
 A GIS environment is therefore necessary for two main reasons:

-*	Extract trivial characteristics for the electrification analysis from GIS layers and combine them all together in a format easy to read by the python code (a .csv file with all the attributes per population point).
+*	Extract trivial characteristics for the electrification analysis from GIS layers and combine them all together in a format easy to read in python (a .csv file with all the attributes per population point).
 *	Visualize the final results in maps.

-In the current stage, OnSSET relies on ArcGIS, however any alternative open source GIS environment can be used (e.g. QGIS, SAGA and/or GRASS).
+Historically OnSSET has relied on ArcGIS, but recently the process has been moved to open source GIS environments.
+OnSSET in it's current form relies on QGIS (together with in QGIS included tools from SAGA, GDAL and GRASS)

-Find instructions for a free trial installation of ArcGIS `here <http://www.esri.com/landing-pages/software/arcgis/arcgis-desktop-student-trial>`_ or download open source QGIS from the official `website <http://www.qgis.org/en/site/>`_.
+Download QGIS for free from the official `website <http://www.qgis.org/en/site/>`_.

 **Python - Anaconda package**